Spin-Orbit Driven Topological Phases in Kagome Materials: IAMX family: Crystal structure and electronic band structure

 To further examine how SOC modifies this topological phase, we carried out first-principles calculations on three representative IAMX compounds: LiYC, LiNdGe, and KLaPb.
 These systems were selected to cover weak, intermediate, and strong SOC regimes, respectively.
 Their lattice constants are $a$($=b$) = 6.272 Å, 7.312 Å, and 8.799 Å, with a $c/a$ ratio of about 0.58.
 In the absence of SOC, all three compounds fall into the same class of nodal ring semimetals (NRSMs), characterized by a single nodal ring confined to the $k_z=0$ plane and centered at the $\Gamma$ point~\cite{zhou2024chemical}.
-Upon inclusion of SOC, their band structures around the Fermi energy evolve distinctively, signifying variations in their topological properties, as depicted in Figure~\ref{fig:crystal}d.
-The projected band structures further indicate that the energy bands in proximity to the Fermi level are predominantly composed of the $d_{z^2}$ orbitals of the M atoms from the kagome lattice and the $p_z$ orbitals of the X atoms from the honeycomb lattice, consistent with Ref.\citenum{zhou2024chemical}.
+Upon inclusion of SOC, their band structures around the Fermi energy evolve distinctively, signifying variations in their topological properties, as depicted in Fig.~\ref{fig:crystal}d.
+The projected band structures further indicate that the energy bands in proximity to the Fermi surface are predominantly composed of the $d_{z^2}$ orbitals of the M atoms from the kagome lattice and the $p_z$ orbitals of the X atoms from the honeycomb lattice, consistent with Ref.\citenum{zhou2024chemical}.
 Given that the SOC effects are primarily governed by the X element, KLaPb exhibits the strongest SOC influence, whereas the SOC in LiYC is sufficiently weak to be regarded as negligible~\cite{blume1962theory}.
 This attribute classifies LiYC as a NRSM.
-Compared to the nonSOC case, the energy bands below the Fermi level in LiNdGe and KLaPb undergo a reordering.
+Compared to the nonSOC case, the energy bands below the Fermi surface in LiNdGe and KLaPb undergo a reordering.
 However, this band inversion does not induce new topological transitions in these materials.

-Comprehensive details of the band structures, density of states (DOS), projected band structures, and irreducible representations (irreps) are provided in the Supporting Information.
+Comprehensive details of the band structures, density of states (DOS), projected band structures, and irreducible representations (irreps) are provided in the Supplemental Material\cite{SM}.